stanfordnlp/en-worldwide-newswire/README.md

+The English Worldwide Newswire dataset, as featured in `Do "English" Named Entity Recognizers Work Well on Global Englishes?` (EMNLP 2023) by Shan et. al.

+Alex Shan (azshan@cs.stanford.edu) is the correspondence author and maintainer of this repository.

 This dataset is composed of 1100 news articles from around the world, sourced from non-Western newswire.
 This dataset is specifically designed to exclude Western sourced texts and focuses on uncommon contexts of the English language.
 Below is a detailed breakdown of article origins.

+To process the dataset, check out StanfordNLP's Stanza library which contains the dataset preparation script: https://github.com/stanfordnlp/stanza/blob/main/stanza/utils/datasets/ner/prepare_ner_dataset.py

 | **South America: 94**              |                        |     |
 |------------------------------------|------------------------|-----|